addyosmani/backbone-fundamentals/index.md

 The Backbone.sync method is intended to be overridden to support other backends.
 The built-in method is tailored to a certain breed of RESTful JSON APIs – Backbone was originally extracted from a Ruby on Rails application, which uses HTTP methods like PUT the same way.

-The way this works is the model and collection classes have a sync method that calls Backbone.sync.
+This works via the model and collection classes' sync method, which calls Backbone.sync.
 Both will call this.sync internally when fetching, saving, or deleting items.

 The sync method is called with three parameters: